davidpham5/blogging-is-back-baby/src/content/amplify/2025-04-14-consitutional-crisis-is-here.md

   - el
   - Salvador
 ---
 The brilliant and always direct, Adam Serwer of the Atlantic makes it very clear: we are in a constitutional crisis right now.
-Trump is openly shrugging at ¯\_(ツ)/¯ the direct decision from the Supreme Court.
-But in the most unserious and contempt way:
+Trump is openly shrugging at ¯\_(ツ)/¯ a decision from the Supreme Court, but in the most unserious and contemptful way:

 > Last week, the Supreme Court [instructed the Trump administration](https://www.theatlantic.com/politics/archive/2025/04/supreme-court-confronts-donald-trump/682402/)to follow a lower court’s directive to “facilitate” Abrego Garcia’s return...the Trump administration has chosen a third way: pretending it is complying while refusing to do so.